CodeOverGeo/rtc/README.md

 This is a project build in collaboration with Springboard's Software Career Track Bootcamp.

-With electric cars becoming more popular and electric charging stations being build across the US, a need has developed to comment on the experiences at those charging stations and "rate the charge".
+With electric cars becoming more popular and electric charging stations being built across the US, a need has developed to comment on the experiences at those charging stations and "rate the charge".
 This web app captures comments and ratings from 1-5 for charging stations across the US.

 <p align="right">(<a href="#top">back to top</a>)</p>